 Right from explaining Bitcoin to your grandma to understanding the working of blockchain technology in laymen’s terms, we’ve extensively covered the world of cryptocurrencies.
 In this series of explainers, today, we’ll be discussing the concept of hard and soft forks in a blockchain network.

-However, to understand the concept of forking in a blockchain network, we first need to see how transactions actually work in a blockchain network such as Bitcoin.
+However, to understand the concept of working in a blockchain network, we first need to see how transactions work in a blockchain network such as Bitcoin.

 Getting the Basics

 Once a transaction is created on the Bitcoin blockchain, a transaction message is passed around all the nodes available through the Mempool queue.
 This is where all the unconfirmed transactions are waiting to be mined and validated into the ledger by miners.